dorianps/TLEprediction/README.md

 * SOFTWARE: [Matlab](http://www.mathworks.com/products/matlab/) with [SPM8](http://www.fil.ion.ucl.ac.uk/spm/software/download.html)
 * SOFTWARE: [R](http://www.r-project.org/) or, even better, [Rstudio](http://www.rstudio.com/products/rstudio/download/)

+ The prediciton is done in two steps: obtain the asymmetries in Matlab (part 1) and use the values to classify the patient in R (part 2).

 ## PART 1: obtain 3 PET asymmetries
 Download [all files](https://github.com/dorianps/TLEprediction/archive/master.zip) and add the folder into the Matlab path.
 Write the command `CalculatePETasymmetries` (case sensitive).
 The script will ask you for three files: